 Sender reputation is the method mailbox providers use to measure the trustworthiness of a sender's email.
-It is composed of domain and IP address reputation, and is determined by mailbox providers based on a variety of metrics, including complaint rate, unknown user rate, volume, spam trap hits, engagement, and blacklistings.
+It is composed of domain and IP address reputation, and is determined by mailbox providers based on a variety of metrics, including complaint rate, unknown user rate, volume, spam trap hits, engagement, and blocklistings.
 Mailbox providers place a high priority on a sender's reputation when determining inbox or spam folder placement of emails.

-Components of sender reputation
+Most common components of sender reputation

 - Infrastructure and authentication